Developmental Malformations

 Obesity.
 Like obesity in the general population, this is an extremely difficult problem to treat once it occurs.
 Excessive weight gain is best identified in the preschool age group when a child first begins to cross higher percentile curves for age.
 At this point, nutritional and fitness or activity level counseling should be initiated.
 Weight should also be monitored carefully after surgery, as this is a common period of weight gain from decreased activity level or increased caloric intake.

 Latex allergy.
 This is now recognized as an important health issue for individuals with myelomeningocele.
-An incidence rate of at least 20% has been cited (35).
+An incidence rate of at least 20% has been cited (42).
 Individuals allergic to latex can have life-threatening reactions to products containing latex.
-Exposure to latex during surgery represents a particular risk, with anaphylactic shock and death occurring.
+Exposure to latex during surgery represents a particular risk, with potential for anaphylactic shock and death.
 Screening for latex allergy prior to surgery is now carried out in many centers by direct inquiry about previous latex reactions and determining latex titers by immunologic testing.
 Individuals with high antibody titer to latex are counseled about risk, exposure, and avoidance of latex products during and after surgery.
 Also, surgical teams should be alerted to the risk so that appropriate precautions (latex-safe operating room, nonlatex gloves, etc.) can be taken.
-Many centers use only latex-free equipment in the operating room for all myelomeningocele patients to fully avoid this risk.
+Many centers use only latex-free equipment in the operating room for all patients with myelomeningoceles to fully avoid this risk.

 Genetic counseling.
 It is important to have professional genetic counseling services available to families of children born with spina bifida.
 Particular attention should now also be paid to folic acid education.
 It is now believed that over one half of cases of neural tube defects may be preventable with the use of folate supplementation before conception.
 This includes cases with a family history of previous neural tube defects.
 Finally, it has become increasingly clear that adolescents and young adults with spina bifida are often not given sufficient personal information regarding the genetic aspects of their condition.
 These individuals also deserve and would benefit from genetic counseling.

-At least one adult series noted 3 cases of symptoms of tethered cord syndrome in individuals with spinal dysraphism precipitated after childbirth in the lithotomy position (45).
+At least one adult series noted three cases of symptoms of tethered cord syndrome in individuals with spinal dysraphism precipitated after childbirth in the lithotomy position (52).
 Care needs to be taken in obstetrical situations with a patient with known spinal dysraphism.

-Saitoh and colleagues suggest that proper management includes avoidance of increased intracranial pressure and respiratory dysfunction (50).
+Saitoh and colleagues suggest that proper management includes avoidance of increased intracranial pressure and respiratory dysfunction (57).
 These patients can also have autonomic dysfunction.
-Concerns about latex avoidance to minimize the risk of intraoperative anaphylaxis are real and need to be counseled during surgery and delivery situations (24).
+Concerns about latex avoidance to minimize the risk of intraoperative anaphylaxis are indicated and need to be counseled during surgery and delivery situations (28).

 See ProfileNearly 3,000 illustrations, including video clips of neurologic disorders.